Savannah Cat

 Eyes

 They have slightly large eyes with a “boomerang” shape.
-The colors vary from blue, green, gold, and brown.
+The colors vary from gold, green, hazel, copper, blue, and blended colors.

 Ears

-The ears are large, upright, and slightly rounded at the tips.
+The ears are extremely large, upright, and slightly rounded at the tips.
+They are set high and are often close together.

 Body